rekhaDevs/samagragovernance.in/src/pages/team/index.md

       then joined the Department of Finance and Planning, Government of Chhattisgarh as a Chief Minister’s Good Governance Fellow.
-The zeal to create real impact on the ground by transforming governance and public administration brought Ankit to Samagra.
+The zeal to create real impact on the ground by transforming governance and public administration brought him to Samagra.
 Ankit currently leads the Niramaya programme in Uttar Pradesh.
     image: /img/ankit_7709.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ankitg17'
     name: Ankit Goel